ericjanto/notes-publisher/content/notes/iaml-lecture.md

   - Using a linear kernel $$k(\bf{x}_i,\bf{x}_j) = \bf{x}^T\bf{x}_i$$ we can rewrite this as:
     ![TODO](../images/iaml-vector-distance-rewrite.png)
   - Any kernel gives you an associated distance measure this way
-    - Think of a kernal as an indirect way of specifyying distances
+    - Think of a kernel as an indirect way of specifying distances
     - In our new feature space you can think of the kernel as telling the classifier "I've got two points, tell me how far apart they are in the transformed feature space" and the kernel gives a measure of that
     - Works on infinite feature spaces because we never really deal with the infinite number if we're using kernels, they allow us to only focus on a very specialised part of it
 - Kernelised max margin